BrandonSaraiva/indexador_elastic/README.md

-# Document Indexer para Elasticsearch
+# Document Indexer for Elasticsearch

-Este é um projeto que permite indexar documentos no Elasticsearch com base nas URLs fornecidas em arquivos JSON.
-Ele oferece flexibilidade para selecionar uma coluna específica dos dados JSON e coletar o conteúdo da URL se essa coluna contiver um link HTTP para algum documento.

-## Funcionalidades

-- **Coleta de Dados Personalizada**: Você pode especificar a URL do JSON, a coluna desejada e automatizar o nome dos index criados.

-- **Extração de Conteúdo HTTP**: O código verificará a coluna selecionada em busca de URLs HTTP e coletará todo o conteúdo desses links.

-- **Indexação Automática**: Um índice no Elasticsearch será criado automaticamente com base na URL do documento.
-Cada URL HTTP encontrada em colunas diferentes será tratada como um documento separado e salvo no Elasticsearch.
+This is a project that allows you to index documents in Elasticsearch based on URLs provided in JSON files.
+It provides flexibility to select a specific column from the JSON data and collect the URL content if that column contains an HTTP link to some document.

-## Requisitos
+## Functionalities

-- Além das bibliotecas importadas no código que está diponivel:
-- Baixar o tika-server e rodar no seu sistema.
-- Ter o servidor do elasticsearch rodando na sua maquina.
+- **Custom Data Collection**: You can specify the JSON URL, the desired column and automate the name of the created indexes.

+- **HTTP Content Extraction**: The code will scan the selected column for HTTP URLs and collect all content from those links.

+- **Automatic Indexing**: An index in Elasticsearch will be automatically created based on the document URL.
+Each HTTP URL found in different columns will be treated as a separate document and saved in Elasticsearch.

-## Como Usar
+## Requirements

+- In addition to the libraries imported into the code that is available:
+- Download tika-server and run it on your system.
+- Have the elasticsearch server running on your machine.

+## How to use

-1. Clone o repositório.
+1. Clone the repository.
-2. Instale as bibliotecas necessárias: EXEMPLO`pip install elasticsearch requests pandas`.
+2. Install the necessary libraries: EXAMPLE`pip install elasticsearch requests pandas`.
-3. Forneça os detalhes necessários na main.py e execute.
-4. Os documentos serão indexados no Elasticsearch com base nas URLs das colunas especificadas no JSON.

-# Exemplo de uso:

-Vamos pegar os links de documentos do seguinte JSON:
+3. Provide the required details in main.py and run.
+4. Documents will be indexed in Elasticsearch based on the column URLs specified in the JSON.

+# Example of use:

+Let's get the document links from the following JSON:

 https://sistemas.anac.gov.br/dadosabertos/regulamentacao/Normas%20Publicadas/resolucoes/2022.json

 ![image](https://github.com/BrandonSaraiva/indexador_elastic/assets/90096835/024fa470-c84a-4d1a-b450-83123545109f)

-- Aqui podemos ver que o link dos documentos se encontra na coluna outros, vamos especificar isso para o nosso código:
+- Here we can see that the documents link is in the "outros" column, let's specify this for our code:

 ![image](https://github.com/BrandonSaraiva/indexador_elastic/assets/90096835/4c7f7cc7-6739-454c-afa2-e334034f4fa9)

-- Agora nosso código sabe qual coluna deve percorrer para acessar o link dos documentos.
+- Now our code knows which column to scroll through to access the documents link.
 ---------------------------------------------------------------------------------------

-- Podemos ver na url de nosso json que após o /dadosabertos/ temos a descriçao do que esse json armazena, iremos informar isso ao nosso codigo para ele criar um index com essa informaçao:
+- We can see in the url of our json that after /dadosabertos/ we have the description of what this json stores, we will inform our code so that it can create an index with this information:
+-
 ![image](https://github.com/BrandonSaraiva/indexador_elastic/assets/90096835/76fc4a11-cc53-49fa-b94e-b7f60f768796)

-- Veja como ficou o nome do index:
+- See what the name of the index looks like:
 ![image](https://github.com/BrandonSaraiva/indexador_elastic/assets/90096835/818c057a-fc92-4d32-8282-ff381f5a445b)

 ------------------------------------------------------------------------------------------------------------
-- Dps de informar todas as informações necessárias e estar com nosso tika server e elasticsearch server rodando, podemos acompanhar o resultado de nossa indexão:
+- After providing all the necessary information and having our tika server and elasticsearch server running, we can monitor the results of our indexing:
 ![image](https://github.com/BrandonSaraiva/indexador_elastic/assets/90096835/b0f379a4-ea1b-4ba7-bab0-ff30217c45c9)